es-joy/jsdoccomment/README.md

 1. Fix and properly utilize `indent` argument (challenging for `eslint-plugin-jsdoc` but needed for `jsdoc-eslint-parser` stringifiers to be more faithful); should also then use the proposed `trailing` as well

+## Notes about loc/range

+This branch adds support for attaching ESLint-style `loc` and `range` properties to JSDoc AST nodes produced by `commentParserToESTree` when the `loc`/`range` options are enabled.
+The tests under `test/locRange*.test.js` exercise numeric assertions for these properties (start < end and valid line/column values).